Midsayap: History

-Midsayap was derived from a Maguindanao term which means (Mid) Center and (Sayap) Straw Hat.
+Midsayap was derived from a Maguindanaon term which means (Mid) Center and (Sayap) Straw Hat.
 Midsayap means a straw hat at the center – just like a hill centrally located at the Municipality which slopes through the plains in a shape of a hat.
-Other version relates that Midsayap came from a Maguindanao term which means "person wearing a straw hat".
+Other version relates that Midsayap came from a Maguindanaon term which means "person wore a straw hat".
 From 1912 to 1926, Midsayap was then a district of Dulawan and Pikit.
 Originally, Midsayap was inhabited by Muslims from the descendants of Sultan Ali Bayao from the lineage of Sultan Dipatuan Kudarat I. The seat of their sultanate was established at Libungan Torreta (now part of Pigcawayan).